 What’s better than traveling?
 How about making a difference while traveling!
 Each year, thousands of people of all ages trek near and far to take part in what has become known as voluntourism — that is, volunteering while visiting a new city or country.
 These voluntourists help serve local populations through projects relating to childcare, building construction, education, conservation, and even archaeology!
 But with so many voluntourism opportunities worldwide, and so many companies promising to connect eager participants with worthy organizations, it can be a challenge to find exactly the right program for you.

 That’s where Best Choice Reviews comes in.
 We scoured hundreds of projects offered by a variety of voluntourism companies throughout North America and Europe to find the best voluntourism projects.
 We considered myriad factors, including the reputation of the organizing company, total costs involved, time spent volunteering vs. free time allowed for sightseeing, and commitment length, among other things.
-Ultimately, we were able to narrow our list down to these 30 great voluntourism adventures.
+Ultimately, we were able to narrow our list down to these 30 great voluntourism adventures for 2020.